nilpon/str_rewrite_sys/Readme.md

 `view_dump /path/to/dumpfile [all stat]`

 #### options
-	* all: output all infomation in the dumpfile.
+	* all: output all information in the dumpfile.
 BEAWARE HUGE OUTPUT!
 	* stat: output statistics (number of vanishable words, distribution of length)

 Implimentation of dump options is still in progress and the usage above may be